-The Group reported a profit before tax of \$6.3 million for the year ended 30 June 2019, an increase of 10% from the prior year.
-The increase in profit before tax from was substantially driven from the contribution of the Electrical Components division of \$7.7 million.
+The Group reported a profit before tax of \$4.5 million for the year ended 30 June 2020, a decrease of 28% from the prior year.
+The decrease in profit before tax was mostly a result of write-downs in the Investment Fund after the fund moved predominately to cash.
+Net profit before tax from the Electrical Components division was \$6.5 million.
+The Group also adopted AASBI6 Accounting for Leases which had a negative impact to the profit before tax of \$0.16 million.